JoHassel/H_Bridge_Inverter/README.md

 # h_bridge_inverter
-This is a hardware/microcontroller project to build the basic functions of an H-Bridge inverter.
+Hardware/microcontroller project to build the basic functions of an H-Bridge Inverter